susom/redcap-em-shibboleth-esignature/README.md

 ## How to Configure your Server

+This module requires server alterations in order to work and is somewhat complex.
+Please read carefully and first implement on a development server.
+Please post any questions as issues to the github repository here https://github.com/susom/redcap-em-shibboleth-esignature/issues

+The first step to configuring is to create a new ApplicatoinID in Shibboleth that has reduced user session timeouts.
+This will force the signing user to re-authenticate.

-In order to create two different session timeout settings with Shibboleth/SAML, I added an application override entity to my Shibboleth2.xml file, registered the entity with my SPDB, and configured a new endpoint to use this entity.
+In order to create two different session timeout settings with one Shibboleth/SAML, I added an application override entity to my Shibboleth2.xml file, registered the entity with my SPDB, and configured a new endpoint to use this entity.
+The endpoint is the url on the server that will be protected with this more stringent timeout.

+In my case, if a user goes to /esig/ they will have a 60 second timeout.
+If they goto /redcap_v1.2.3/home.php they will have an 8 hour timeout.

 ### Adding a new Entity to your Shibboleth configuration
 Assuming you have a working shibboleth configuration, you have a Shibboleth2.xml file (maybe in `/etc/shibboleth/Shibboleth2.xml`)